AnujSharma1203/-AdventureWorks_Bike_Shop-Power_BI_Sales_Analysis/README.md

-# -AdventureWorks Cycles Business Intelligence Project
+# AdventureWorks Cycles Business Intelligence Project

 This project simulates the role of a Business Intelligence Analyst for AdventureWorks Cycles, a fictional manufacturing company, with the goal of transforming raw data into actionable insights through professional-quality reports and dashboards.
 The project covers the full business intelligence workflow, including data preparation, modeling, analysis, visualization, and dashboard design, providing hands-on experience with real-world BI tasks.